matteggers/audisect/README.md

 - [ ] Customizable sentence segmentation.
 Allow users to segment by paragraph instead of by sentence.
 - [ ] Use Supervised Fine Tuning (SVT) to improve an existing ML model, geared towards news transcriptions - News transcriptions were my main use case.
 - [ ] Docker support
+- [ ] Ability to ignore specific files.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Limitations